Conversion of CBD to THC: In vivo

-Oral

-There is a debated hypothesis that oral CBD could be metabolized into THC under acidic conditions in the stomach and then absorbed into the bloodstream.
-However, neither THC nor any of its active metabolites have been detected in blood in animals or humans after ingesting CBD.
-There is no direct evidence of the conversion of CBD to THC in the human gut; both CBD and THC are excreted unchanged within human feces.
+There is a disputed hypothesis that oral CBD could be metabolized into THC under acidic conditions in the stomach and then absorbed into the bloodstream.
+However, neither THC nor 11-hydroxy-THC have been detected in blood in animals or humans after ingesting purified CBD.
+There is no direct evidence of the conversion of CBD to THC in the human gut.

 History

-The conversion of CBD to THC by an acid based cyclization reaction was first patented by Roger Adams in the 1940s.
+The conversion of CBD to THC by a mineral acid driven cyclization reaction was researched heavily and eventually patented by famous organic chemist Roger Adams in the 1940s.